 Signed and sealed with the Great Seal of Australia on 26 March 2019.

-Attachment D-Simplified guide to drafting commencement provisions
+Attachment D-Simplified guide to drafting commencement provisions of the commencement provision.

-1 All commencement provisions are to be done in a table even if the table only has one row.
+All commencement provisions are to be done in a table even if the table only has one row.